 We avoided, by a split-second, a terrible car accident on the highway.
 Sadly, the other car did not get out of this situation safely.
-The driver drove through the barricade and his car flipped around.
-Thankfully, he was alive and conscious but he was transported to the hospital and the highway was closed for several hours.
-I witnessed this scene live from our car’s rear view mirror and B saw it through his side mirror.
+The driver drove through a barricade and his car flipped upside down.
+Thankfully, he was alive and conscious but he was transported to the hospital, and the highway was closed for several hours.
+I observed this scene live from our car’s rear view mirror and B saw it through his side mirror.
 It felt like an action movie in slow motion… except that it was real and we were present.
-I cried from trauma while B was giving his statement to the officer.
+I cried from trauma while B was giving his statement to the police officer.
 We were under shock for the rest of day because we realized that this driver could have taken us with him... but fortunately, that day was not our day.

 Holiday and Time with friends

-Earlier in the month, I went to London for my vacation.
+Earlier in the month, I went on vacation to London.
 Several friends of mine live in the UK and I usually try to catch-up with them during business trips, but we are often rushed.
 For once, I was able to spend proper quality time with them.

 Stars & Stripes

 I met my friends’ son for the first time.
 This cutie was already 8.5 months old.
 For our “first date” we randomly wore matching nautical clothing: navy stripes and stars!

 Sadly, bookstores are becoming rare and smaller.
 I was excited to browse through the gigantic bookstore Foyle’s in downtown London.
 Getting lost in a bookstore is one of my favorite things to do.
 I bought a few reads including this useful baking guide.